kubeflow/community/subprojects/maturity_requirements.md

 ## Maturity Levels

-Kubeflow maintainers and WG leads MUST define maturity level for their projects by following below criteria.
+Kubeflow maintainers and WG leads MUST define the maturity level for their projects by following the criteria below.

 When projects are switched levels, the following document must be updated: